juni-b-queer/bsky-event-handlers/src/validations/README.md

 ### SimpleFunctionValidator

-The `SimpleFunctionValidator` class provides a way to create a validator by passing a single function that accepts the ValidatorInput object and returns a boolean indicating whether to trigger the action or not.
+The `SimpleFunctionValidator` class provides a way to create a validator by passing a single function that accepts the JetstreamMessage and HandlerAgent and returns a boolean indicating whether to trigger the action or not.

 `new SimpleFunctionValidator((message, handlerAgent) => { return true; }); // replace function with specific condition`